 - Nor’easter storms translate to heavy rainfall, snow, and freezing temperatures.
 Thanks to the wicked nor’easters, Boston has experienced some of the top blizzards in the past century.

 - The “Windy City” (which isn’t actually that windy) has one of the coldest average temperatures and some of the heaviest snowfalls.
 Many of the worst storms in history have hit Chicago.

 - Due to its location near Lake Erie, Cleveland gets hit hard by lake-effect snow, winds, and subzero temperatures.

 - With over 40 inches of snow every winter, on average, Detroit also ranks as one of the coldest U.S. cities.

-- Both midwestern cities have many similarities, including the low normal daily mean temperatures in winter months, many frigid days, and ample snowfall.
+- Both midwestern cities have many similarities, including the low normal daily mean temperatures in winter months, many frigid days, and fierce winds.

 - Not only does this city rank high on snowfall and have low average winter temperatures, but it’s also below freezing on your average winter day.

 What are the coldest cities you’ve ever been to?
 Tell us in the comments below!